 This paper presents a brief overview of contract provisions and case law affecting the preparation and updating of schedules, and the preparation of and defense against change orders and delay and disruption claims.

-Contractual Recovery of Cost and Schedule Impacts Due to Errors, Inaccuracies, or Defects in the Employer’s Invitation to Bid Documents
+Contractual Recovery of Cost and Schedule Impacts Due to Defects in the Employer’s Invitation to Bid Documents

 This article considers the circumstances under which the EPC contractor can circumvent that contractual obligation and receive compensation for cost overruns and schedule delays due to errors, deficiencies, or other shortcomings of the owner’s Invitation to Bid.